-How to build employee engagement via feedback in Microsoft Teams
+How to build employee engagement using feedback in Microsoft Teams

 However, Gallup's research has shown that when managers actually request feedback from an employee, it helps to create an atmosphere of trust.
-This creates a much more suitable environment for discussions around performance.
-So, with consistent two-way feedback, you can establish a culture of open communication in your organisation.
+This creates a much better environment for discussions around performance.
+So, with consistent two-way feedback, you can grow a culture of open communication.

 The role of asynchronous communication in feedback

 On the other hand, asynchronous communication methods like email or direct messaging tend to be a lot less obtrusive.
-There's no need to set an agreed-upon time.
-They don't need to interrupt anything, and you have time to really consider how to respond effectively.
+There's no need to set an agreed upon time.
+They don't need to interrupt anything, and you have time to really consider how to respond.
 That said, it's definitely still possible to accidentally micromanage with these tools.
 If you're constantly messaging your team members and demanding immediate updates, is it really asynchronous anymore?

-Tools that empower asynchronous feedback like Weekly10's employee check-in software are a great alternative to more classic sporadic management tools or, god forbid, stifling micromanagement practices.
+Tools that empower asynchronous feedback like Weekly10's employee check-in are a great alternative to more classic sporadic management tools or stifling micro management practices.

 What modern asynchronous feedback methods have over something like a traditional performance and engagement survey is that they're designed to fit neatly into everyone's routine without disrupting it.
 Keep things lightweight, frequent and asynchronous!

 Our 360° feedback service is also conducted asynchronously.
-It's performed entirely via surveys that can be easily customised for different types of respondents.
-That means managers can evaluate performance based on a much larger pool of data from different levels of the organisation.
+It's performed entirely via surveys that can be easily customised.
+That means managers can measure performance based on a much larger pool of data from different levels of the business.

-Microsoft Teams and Weekly10 combine into the ultimate feedback tool
+Weekly10 in Microsoft Teams is the ultimate feedback tool

 Microsoft Teams is an incredibly useful tool for workplace communication and feedback.
 It can enable you to deliver bespoke performance management to all of your staff, no matter where they are.
 What makes it so flexible to different business needs is its array of specialised app extensions.
-They're all a click away, available for purchase or free download through its in-program store.
+They're all a click away, available to buy or free download through its in program store.

 Adding Weekly10 into your Microsoft Teams feedback process gives you a choice of both synchronous and asynchronous communication options.
 Managers can respond directly to individual answers on an employee's update using the Weekly10 mobile app.